valthrunner/Valthrun/README.md

 4. **Share your IP**: Share your public IP address (or VPN Servers IP) with your friends in the following format: `http://<yourpublicipv4>:6969/`

+5. **DNS**: Optionally user something like DuckDNS or No IP if your IP changes a lot.

 ### Tunnel Service

 If you're looking for an ipless version, tunnel service are the way to go, here are some options you can consider: